-Mr. Knauf is a former Chair of the Environmental Law Section of the New York State Bar Association, and a member of the Section on Environment, Energy and Resources of the American Bar Association.
+Mr. Knauf is a former Chair of the Environmental Law Section of the New York State Bar Association, is currently Co-Chair of the Committee on Land Use and Environment of the Real Property Law Section of the New York State Bar Association, and is a member of the Section on Environment, Energy and Resources of the American Bar Association.
 He was founding Chairperson of the Environmental Law Committee of the Monroe County Bar Association.
 He has also served as Chairman of the Real Estate Council of the Monroe County Bar Association, and Chairman of the Center for Environmental Information, Inc. Mr. Knauf has taught Environmental Law at the Rochester Institute of Technology and the University of Rochester, and is a frequent lecturer at continuing education programs.

 Mr. Knauf received a B.S.C.E. in Environmental Engineering from M.I.T. and a J.D. from the University of Michigan, where he was the President of the Law School Student Senate.
 He is admitted to the bars of New York, Florida, the U.S. Supreme Court, and various other federal courts.